-Tim operates out of Prairie Capital Advisors' Louisville office.
-As vice president, Tim is responsible for business development and growth initiatives focused on new and mature ESOP opportunities.
-He advises companies and principals on valuation and ownership transition issues specifically ESOP formation and implementation.
+Tim is responsible for business development and growth initiatives focused on new and mature ESOP opportunities.
+He advises companies and principals on valuation and ownership transition issues, specifically ESOP formation and implementation.
 Services include adequate consideration analyses, feasibility studies, transaction financing and restructuring, fairness and solvency opinions, post-transaction cash flow analyses, and annual valuations.
-Tim has performed valuations and mergers and acquisitions (M&A) on a variety of companies in various industries.
+Tim has performed valuations and mergers and acquisitions on a variety of companies in various industries.

-Ted is a Principal at Chartwell's corporate finance practice, where he provides holistic ownership transition strategies, including the execution of ESOP and traditional sell-side M&A processes.
-Previously, Ted was an investment banker at Harris Williams & Company and Lazard Middle Market, where he advised both family and private equity-held companies on their sale.
-Preceding his investment banking career, Ted practiced law in the areas of M&A and tax, with a particular emphasis on ESOPs.
+Ted is a member of Chartwell's corporate finance practice, where he focuses on providing holistic ownership transition strategies, including the execution of ESOP transactions and/or traditional sell-side processes to strategic and private equity buyers.
+Prior to Chartwell, Ted was an investment banker at Harris Williams & Company and Lazard Middle Market, where he advised both family and private equity held companies on their sale.

 National Center for Employee Ownership

-Jim is chairman and CEO of SES Advisors, Inc. and founding partner and chairman of its sister law firm, Steiker, Greenapple & Fusco, P.C.
-Jim is a corporate, pension, and tax attorney and financial advisor with more than 30 years of experience in ESOPs and other employee ownership matters.
-Jim currently serves on the ESOP Association board of governors.
-He is also a past trustee of the Employee Ownership Foundation and a past member of the board of directors of the NCEO.
-He is a frequent speaker and author on ESOP matters and serves as a director of nine ESOP companies.
+, is a corporate, pension, and tax attorney and financial advisor with 30+ years of experience in ESOPs and other employee ownership matters.
+Jim is past chair of the ESOP Association's Advisory Committee on Finance and serves on the ESOP Association Board of Governors.
+He is a past trustee of the Employee Ownership Foundation and a past member of the board of the NCEO.
+A frequent speaker and author, he serves as a director of nine ESOP companies.

 William A. Stewart